Health Inequalities and Technology

 Reducing inequalities in health is not only a question of human rights, but it would also increase the overall health of the population and the general need for health care.

-The project, which is a collaboration between the Faculty of Social Sciences and Technology Management and Faculty of Medicine at NTNU, will apply data from The Nord-Trøndelag Health Study (HUNT).
+The project, which is a collaboration between the Faculty of Social and Educational Sciences and Faculty of Medicine and Health Sciences at NTNU, will apply data from The Nord-Trøndelag Health Study (HUNT).